FelixOnline/v2/content/articles/2013-10-18-robin-thicke-trivialising-rape.md

 subtitle: >
   Kirstin Hay takes on "Blurred Lines".
 date: "2013-10-18 21:43:20 +0100"

 # Attributes from Felix Online V1
 id: "3895"
 old_path: /comment/3895/robin-thicke-trivialising-rape
 aliases:
  - /comment/3895/robin-thicke-trivialising-rape
+imported: true
+comments:
+ - https3amazonawscomrapgenius4db77_ORIGlook_at_all_the_fucks_i_givejpgShittiest song ever Pure crapeGood to see the comment moderator is rejecting views on this  I wonder if the friendly neighbourhood misogynis was pro or con If your wondering if Im joking your not my target audience

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true